wjenh/pidp1-mods/Docs/UsingDynamicIots.md

 If your code needs to be periodially activated, implement the `iotPoll(PDP1 *hardwareP)` function.
-If polling is enabled in your IOT via `enablePolling()`, then the emulator will call iotPoll() once every specified number of instruction  cycles at the end of TP7, which is just after the IOT is processed.
+If polling is enabled in your IOT via `enablePolling()`, then the emulator will call iotPoll() once every specified number of instruction cycles between the end of subclock TP10 and the start of TP0.
 See IOT_40 for an example.

 The `enablePolling(int value)` method disables polling for your IOT if `value` is 0.